Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 To satisfy the Permitted Purpose criterion, the R&D activities must be intended to develop or improve a product or process.
 This means that the goal of the research must be to create something new or to enhance the functionality, performance, reliability, or quality of an existing product or process.

-For example, in the semiconductor industry, this could involve developing a new generation of microprocessors with increased processing speed and reduced power consumption.
+For example, this could involve developing a new generation of microprocessors with increased processing speed and reduced power consumption in the semiconductor industry.
 The project aims to create a superior product that offers significant advancements over previous versions, thus meeting the Permitted Purpose criterion.

 This could include activities such as improving the semiconductor fabrication process.
-If a company is working on developing a new lithography technique that allows for more precise etching of circuits on a silicon wafer, the goal is to enhance the manufacturing process.
+For example, suppose a company is developing a new lithography technique that allows for more precise etching of circuits on a silicon wafer.
+In that case, the goal is to enhance the manufacturing process.

 Eliminate Uncertainty